caporaso-lab/q2-books/q2-metagenomics/book/80-leiden-tutorial.md

 ```
 ````

-Similarly as we did for reads, we are now going to look at taxonomic annotations for our contigs based analysis.
+Similar to our read-based analysis, we are now going to look at taxonomic annotations for our contig-based analysis.
 In order to do that, we need to download our contig feature table and taxonomy that we generated using Kraken2.

 ```shell
 wget -O ./contigs/kraken2-presence-absence-contigs.qza https://polybox.ethz.ch/index.php/s/OYL590hv7eZJPWS/download